311chaos/node-developer-test/README.md

 The objective to this application is to demonstrate your capabilities as a fullstack application developer.
 To keep the problem space small, we'll build a small application that is geared towards storing movies.

 A basic project template has been created in this repository, feel free to download it, and utilize it.
-Howerver, it's not necessary to do so.
+However, it's not necessary to do so.

 ## Requirements